EtayM/universal-metadata-standard/README.md

 * Resource SHOULD supply the corresponding [IANA Media Type](https://www.iana.org/assignments/media-types/media-types.xhtml) associated with the media supplied within the `media[n].url` property.
 * Client MAY use this property to filter media unsupported by the Client or to determine how best to render the media.

-`media[n].alt: String` Alternative text used to describe the media.
+`media[n].alt: String` Alternative text used to describe the media supplied within the `media[n].url` property.
-* Resource MAY supply a string that describes the media file.
+* Resource MAY supply a short string that describes the media file.
 It is RECOMMENDED that this property is specified to improve accessibility.
 * Client SHOULD use this property as a text alternative to the media file.

-`attributes: Object<String,Object>` An object containing custom attributes that may be interpreted by the Client.
+`attributes: Object<String,Object<>>` An object containing custom attributes that may be interpreted by the Client.
 * Resource MAY provide a list of attributes that can be optionally displayed by the Client and is a simply key/value pair.
 The value MAY be an object that itself MUST contain a key named `value`, additional data may be contained within this object.
 * Client MAY parse the attributes to provide a richer experience to the end user.